Kamiloso/Minecraft-Modern-Fix/README.md

 ---

 ## Recommendations
 - It is recommended to stay on the datapack after it is imported, but you can do as you wish.
+- After disabling the datapack, you should enable doInsomnia by hand.
-- The only problem that may appear after disabling the datapack is that chests on End Ships, which have been loaded but not yet opened, will delete their loot.
+- After disabling the datapack chests on End Ships, which have been loaded but not yet opened, will delete their loot.

 ---